 Risk Level Details Insurance Impact

-Pre-existing Condition Changes Moderate Your health status may change during the 12-month policy period.
+Pre-existing Condition Changes During the Year Moderate Your health status may change during the 12-month policy period.
 If you develop a new medical condition or an existing condition worsens after purchasing the policy, subsequent trips may not be covered for claims related to that change.
 Providers handle this differently - some require you to notify them of any health changes, while others assess conditions at each trip departure.
 Read the Product Disclosure Statement carefully regarding how health changes during the policy period are handled.
 Some providers offer a free medical reassessment, while others may require an additional premium or exclude the new condition.
-Disclose all changes as they occur to avoid claim disputes.
+Disclose all health changes as they occur to avoid claim disputes.

-Disclaimer: Risk levels shown are general assessments based on common policy terms across major NZ travel insurance providers.
+Disclaimer: Risk levels shown are general assessments based on common policy terms across major Australian travel insurance providers.
 Specific policy terms, exclusions, and conditions vary by provider and plan level.
 Always read the Product Disclosure Statement (PDS) before purchasing.
 Conditions change frequently - verify current terms with your chosen provider.

 Annual Multi-Trip Travel Insurance Providers